tigerbeetle/tigerbeetle/docs/develop/financial-accounting.md

 transaction has at least one debit and at least one credit.
 (Note that for efficiency's sake, TigerBeetle `Transfer`s consist of exactly one debit and one credit.
 These can be composed into more complex [multi-debit, multi-credit transfers](./recipes/multi-debit-credit-transfers.md).)
 Which entry is the debit and which is the credit?
+The answer is easy once you understand that **accounting is a type system**.
+An account increases with a debit or credit according to its type.

 When our example loan increases the assets and liabilities, we need to assign each of these entries to either be a debit or a credit.
 At some level, this is completely arbitrary.
 For clarity,